 Headquartered in Atlanta, Georgia, National Credit Systems is a third-party collection agency that operates independently.
 Initially founded in 1991, the agency specializes in recovering money for apartment owners and managers that is owed to them by consumers who have failed to fulfill their lease obligations.

 If you happen to be someone who is on the receiving end of round-the-clock phone calls and aggressive letters urging you to pay owed funds to National Credit Systems, it’s essential first to educate yourself on your consumer rights.
-A common mistake that consumers make is to pay off their debt in collections, believing that this, in turn, will improve their credit standing.
+A common mistake that consumers make is to pay off their debt in collections, believing that this, in turn, will improve and repair credit.

 Showing something is paid is good, right?
 In this instance, it can work against you, acting as a negative listing and damaging your credit score.
 What’s worse, is the belief that ignoring debt collections altogether will make them magically disappear.
 More often than not, outstanding debt collections can wind up escalating to a lawsuit.

 This means National Credit Systems has the authority to slap you with a lawsuit for owed money.
 Should this happen to you, it could lead to a judgment that causes asset seizure, wage garnishment, and liens placed against you.
 And make no mistake, the judgment will be filed on your credit report and basically annihilate your entire credit score.

 To avoid a lawsuit and ensure you are fully aware of your rights as a consumer, here are four things you need to know.

 When faced with National Credit Systems debt collections, the first thing you want to do is make an account validation request.
 Your request, which is asking for proof that this debt belongs to you, should be sent in writing using certified mail.
 Under the Fair Debt Collections Practices Act (FDCPA) you are entitled to making this request.